HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

 With towering cliffs, measuring an average of 23 meters high and spanning a whopping 150 meters wide, this natural wonder is sure to amaze.
-Don’t miss out on boat and guided tours while you’re there – they provide unbelievable views as well as insight into its special history.
+Hop on a boat while you’re there – they provide unbelievable views as well as insight into its special history.

 Check out my more detailed guide on the Rhine Falls.